Pros Cons

 ## 1 5.1 0.873

-) around a function, causes the data to ONLY be piped to the dotsiris_data %>% select(Sepal.Length) %>% as_vector() %>% {tibble(Standardized.Length = (. / mean(.)) )} %>% head(1)
+iris_data %>% select(Sepal.Length) %>% as_vector() %>% {tibble(Standardized.Length = (. / mean(.)) )} %>% head(1)

 ## # A tibble: 1 x 1